Podcast Interview - WE'RE ON HIATUS

 What happens during the interview?

 We’ll be slotted on the calendar for 45 minutes.
-This will give us a chance to meet each other, take care of any “housekeeping” details including a sound and camera check, then dive into our conversation.
-For some interviews, we use the entire 45 minutes; not all do.
+This will give us a chance to make sure Zoom is functioning properly (you never know when Zoom gremlins will rear their ugly heads!), meet each other, take care of any “housekeeping” details including a sound and camera check, then dive into our conversation.
+The maximum interview length will be 30 minutes; some don't go the full 30.
 I’d rather schedule too much time than have to cut it short.
+(Note: We've experimented with varying lengths, so you might see some longer and some quite shorter if you look through our archives.)

 What are the next steps to take if you want to schedule an interview?